IBM-Cloud/ansible-collection-ibm/docs/ibm_app_config_feature.rst

     List of collection id representing the collections that are associated with the specified feature flag.

+  tags (False, str, None)
+    Tags associated with the feature.

+  name (True, str, None)
+    (Required for new resource) Feature name.

+  type (True, str, None)
+    (Required for new resource) Type of the feature (BOOLEAN, STRING, NUMERIC).

+  description (False, str, None)
+    Feature description.

+  guid (True, str, None)
+    (Required for new resource) GUID of the App Configuration service.
+Get it from the service instance credentials section of the dashboard.

-  disabled_value (True, str, None)
+  enabled_value (True, str, None)
-    (Required for new resource) Value of the feature when it is disabled.
+    (Required for new resource) Value of the feature when it is enabled.
 The value can be BOOLEAN, STRING or a NUMERIC value as per the `type` attribute.

+  feature_id (True, str, None)
+    (Required for new resource) Feature id.

   id (False, str, None)